There won’t be progress without research!

 - Controlled studies:

-This means there is a control group consisting of people that are healthy, or in case of drug trials get a placebo instead of the drug.
+This means there is a control group consisting of people that are healthy; or in case of drug trials a group of people that receive a placebo instead of the drug.

 This means coincidence will decide which study group someone belongs to.

 This means neither the participants nor the investigator will know which group the participant belongs to.